mtaylor/tuskar_install/README.md

         cat tripleo-overcloud-passwords

-   You can navigate to the Instances page to view details of your running Overcloud instance.
+   You can navigate to the Instances page in the Admin tab to view details of your running Overcloud instance.
+If you switch to the Project tab you will need to change the Project to 'demo' for the instance details to become available.

 [back to top](#intro)